gradle/gradle/design-docs/dependency-resolution-reporting.md

 # Use cases.

-1. Priority use case: It is hard to figure out why Gradle picks up version X of certain dependency because the dependency report only includes the version information *after* conflicts have been resolved.
+1. It is hard to figure out why Gradle picks up version X of certain dependency because the dependency report only includes the version information *after* conflicts have been resolved.
 2. User diagnoses dependency resolve failures
     (with a possible implementation being that the reporting is robust in the face of failures)